top of page

 Coordinator

-Jessica H. Kerr is a mother of 5 children ~ Sterling, Nathan, Amley, James, and Isaac.
-Her 2nd son Nathan is 21 and has autism.
-She has been involved in the Autism community here in Utah for over 16 years and currently is on the Carmen B. Pingree Center & Autism Council of Utah boards
+Jessica H. Kerr is a proud mother of 5 children ~ Sterling (Erin), Nathan, Amley, James, and Isaac.
+She has one child with autism and another with epilepsy.
+She has been involved in the Autism community here in Utah for over 19 years and currently is on the

 acu jessica.jpg